Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-ethereum-developers/faq.rst

     **Option 5:** If you need plenty of CCD for large-scale testing, please contact Concordium’s technical support via support@concordium.software.

-.. dropdown::  Is there something similiar to gas and tx fees?
+.. dropdown::  Is there something similiar to gas and transaction fees?

     Yes, gas is called NRG (pronounced energy) on the Concordium chain.
     The block limit is 3 million NRG.
-Tx fees are fixed in Euro and are much cheaper than on Ethereum.
+Transaction fees are fixed in Euro and are much cheaper than on Ethereum.

 .. dropdown::  What networks can be used for testing?